kathykhong/PuppFinder/README.md

 <h3> Phase 4: Task 2 </h3>

 I have chosen the option to *include a type hierarchy in your code other than the one that uses the Saveable interface introduced in Phase 2*.
-I noticed that the FileViewer, PhotoViewer, and SavedWishList class all display static content.
-Therefore, I created an abstract class, Viewer, that is extended by all three of these classes.
+I noticed that the FileViewer, PhotoViewer, SavedWishList, WishListListener, and GuiStarter class have similar layout and formatting functionality but all display different content.
+Therefore, I created an abstract class, ContentFrame, that is extended by all five of these classes.

-This abstract class contains the  setUpWindowSizeAndPlacement() method implementation which is inherited and used by all three subclasses.
-In addition, I declared an abstract method setUpViewingContent() in the Viewer class.
-This method is overridden in all three subclasses and contains distinct functionality.
+This ContentFrame abstract class contains the  setUpWindowSizeAndPlacement(int width, int height) and displayWindowOnTop() method implementations which is inherited and used by all 5 subclasses.
+In addition, I declared an abstract method setUpViewingContent() in the ContentFrame class.
+This method is overridden in all five subclasses and contains distinct functionality.
+In the GuiStarter and WishListListener classes, this method works to setUp the list layout of dog breeds.
 In the PhotoViewer class, setUpViewingContent() is responsible for setting up the panel and displaying the images of the selected dog breed.
-The setUpViewingContent() method in the FileViewer class functions to layout the text area and present the highlights and information of the selected dog breed.
+Furthermore, the setUpViewingContent() method in the FileViewer class functions to layout the text area and present more information of the selected dog breed.
 In the SavedWishListViewer class, setUpViewingContent() is used to display the saved Wish List.

+<h3> Phase 4: Task  </h3>
+I have attempted to increase cohesion in my application during phase 3 of this project.
+Initially, I ran into the issue of having the PuppResultGUI class not only responsible for setting up the list display of the dog breeds as well as the button options (View Image, AddToWishList, WishList), but also responsible for all the responses upon clicking these buttons.
+Similarly, the WishListGUI class also contained all the implementations for the Delete, MoreInfo, and Save button in addition to the implementations relating to the Wish List display.

+To resolve this issue, I created 6 separate classes (AddToWishListListener, DeleteListener, MoreInfoListener, SaveListener, ViewImageListener, and WishListListener) each of which implements ActionListener and functions to perform the appropriate responses upon the click of the corresponding button.

+While implementing the actionPerformed MoreInfoListener, I also came to a problem where my for-loop was becoming too big because I was trying to layout the text area and load the text file while wrapping all the text neatly.
+I figured that this method was not only exceeding the line limit but the class is not following the Single Responsibility Principle.
+Hence, I created the class, FileViewer, that is solely responsible for setting up the text area, reading and formatting the text file for the selected dog breed.

+Other minor changes I did to improve my program include refactoring the filterSmall(), filterMedium(), filterLarge(), containsSmallOnly(), containsMediumOnly(), and containsLargeOnly(), into just two methods filterSize(String size) and containsSizeOnly(String size) in the DogBreed class.

+I also created an abstract class DogCollection that is extended by DogBreedSet and WishList.
+The DogBreedSet and WishList classes contain many of the same methods such as add(DogBreed db), and isEmpty().
+Therefore, I moved all the overlapping method implementations to the DogCollection class to reduce duplicate code.